 It is important to note that not all legal entities have to carry on all CIGA’s for the relevant activity.

 However, if a CIGA is being carried on, this needs to happen within the BVI.

-The ES Act, defines Holding Business as the business of being a pure equity holding entity, and then “pure equity holding entity” means a legal entity that only holds equity participations in other entities and only earns dividends and capital gains.
+The ES Act defines Holding Business as the business of being a pure equity holding entity, and then “pure equity holding entity” means a legal entity that only holds equity participation in other entities and only earns dividends and capital gains.